GitAbbonu/TypeScript_exercises/README.md

-# Add types for the arrays in exercise-1-typing-arrays-start.ts.
+# Prevent the arrays from being modified in exercise-2-read-only-arrays-start.ts.